-- 11.36 Suggested measures are outlined on the map in Map 13, with some more detailed maps on the Neighbourhood Plan website.
+- 11.36 Suggested measures are outlined on the map in Fig 15, with some more detailed maps on the Neighbourhood Plan website.
 However, these are just suggestions at this stage, and they will need to be discussed in greater detail with the Highways Authority.
 As indicated, Main Road is classified as a Principal Route 1 (PR1) and some may be considered to conflict with this role.
 Nonetheless, residents' views on these suggestions are welcomed during the Neighbourhood Plan consultation and beyond.
 Further suggestions are also welcome. - 11.37 Responses to the Residents Questionnaire also showed general support for: - Vehicle-activated speed warning signs - Traffic islands/pedestrian refuges - More pedestrian lights/crossings - Speed camera(s). - 11.38 More detailed work needs to be done to identify appropriate locations for these and gather the evidence needed to support their introduction.
-Suggestions are welcomed as part of the Neighbourhood Plan consultation. - 11.39 Finally, the long-awaited village gateway near Hospital Approach needs to be implemented.
-And support maintained for the proposed new Hospital Access Road to be open to all Hospital-related traffic and so reduce the pressure on Hospital Approach and its junction with Main Road.
+Suggestions are welcomed as part of the Neighbourhood Plan consultation. - 11.39 Finally, the long-awaited village gateway near Hospital Approach needs to be implemented and, following the decision to scrap the new Hospital Access Road, pressure should be maintained for the money saved to be spent on local sustainable transport infrastructure instead.